Breathing Retraining: From Sick/Victims to Superhumans

 time after usual exhalation (that correlates with body-oxygen content) is 40 s.

 References for medical textbooks that provide these values are below.

 This chart shows 4 breathing cycles of the normal

-respiration pattern for normal subjects:
+respiration pattern for normal subjects: inhalation

-inhalation (the upward lines), exhalation (the
+(the upward lines), exhalation (the downward lines) and

-(the almost horizontal lines)
+automatic pause (the almost horizontal lines)

 accompanied by relaxation of all breathing muscles.